AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/agora_class_custom_ui_web.md

-## Overview

 Agora provides the complete Agora Classroom SDK on [npm](https://www.npmjs.com/package/agora-classroom-sdk).
 However, if you want to customize the user interfaces of classrooms, Agora provides the source code of the Agora Classroom SDK for you to further develop, debug, and compile.

-The source code of the Agora Classroom SDK for Desktop is in the [CloudClass-Desktop](https://github.com/AgoraIO-Community/CloudClass-Desktop/tree/master) repository on GitHub (branch release/apaas/1.1.0).
+This page shows you how to customize the user interfaces of Flexible Classroom by editing the UIKit in the source code of the Agora Classroom SDK.

+## Understand the tech

 The Agora Classroom SDK separates the code of the user interfaces from the code of core business logic and provides two libraries, UIKit and EduCore.
-These two libraries connect with each other through [Agora Edu Context](https://docs.agora.io/cn/agora-class/edu_context_api_ref_web_overview?platform=Web).
-For example, for the chat module in the  Flexible Classroom, a user needs to click on a button to send a message, and they also receive messages sent by other users.
-In this case, in UIKit, we can call a method in the Chat Context to send a message and listen for the events in the Chat Context to receive messages.
+These two libraries connect with each other through [Agora Edu Context](./edu_context_api_ref_web_overview?platform=Web).
+For example, for the chat module in the Flexible Classroom, a user needs to click on a button to send a message, and the user receives messages sent by other users.
+In this case, you can call a method in the Chat Context to send a message and listen for the events in the Chat Context to receive messages.

 ![](https://web-cdn.agora.io/docs-files/1619696813295)